chainguard-dev/edu/content/chainguard/chainguard-images/reference/python/getting-started-python.md

 The Python images based on Wolfi and maintained by Chainguard provide distroless images that are suitable for building and running Python workloads.

 Chainguard offers both a minimal runtime image containing just Python, and a development image that contains a package manager and a shell.
-Because Python applications typically require the installation of third-party dependencies via the Python package installer pip, you'll need to implement a [multi-stage Docker build](https://docs.docker.com/build/building/multi-stage/) that uses the Python `-dev` image to set up the application.
+Because Python applications typically require the installation of third-party dependencies via the Python package installer pip, you may need to implement a [multi-stage Docker build](https://docs.docker.com/build/building/multi-stage/) that uses the Python `-dev` image to set up the application.

 In this guide, we'll cover two examples to showcase Python container images based on Wolfi as a runtime.
 In the first, we'll use the minimal image containing just Python (which has access to the [Python standard library](https://docs.python.org/3/library/)), and in the second we'll demonstrate a multi-stage build.